getpelican/pelican/docs/settings.rst

 example by looking at `/samples/pelican.conf.py
 <https://github.com/ametaireau/pelican/raw/master/samples/pelican.conf.py>`_

+All the settings identifiers must be set in caps, otherwise they will not be processed.

 Here are the available settings.
 Please note that all the settings you put in this file will be passed to the templates as well.